dlee0106/readMe/README.md

 ## Model Selection and Tuning

-We ran three models - KNN, Random Forest and XGBoost and optimized towards a F1 Score.
+We ran three models - _KNN_, _Random Forest_ and _XGBoost_ and optimized towards a F1 Score.
 Precision and recall were equally important to us.

 | Model         | F1 Score    |